top of page

 In the “About” page of my site, I delve into explaining this.
 In fact, I copied half of my grant proposal on this page.

-Although Blind Love is an edgy and provocative illustrated novel full of “Nazi heartthrobs,” as a friend of mine put it, it is actually about the resistance movement---a kind of “Romeo and Juliet story [1] set in a fictionalized Nazi Germany,” as another friend of mine described it.
+Although Blind Love is an edgy and provocative illustrated novel full of what a friend once jokingly called “Nazi heartthrobs,” it is, at its core, a story about resistance—a kind of "Romeo and Juliet [1] set in a fictionalized Nazi Germany," as another friend described it.

-My friends’ off-the-cuff comments left me feeling unsettled.
-I certainly don’t want Blind Love to be misconstrued, worse yet, criticized like the 1974 film, The Night Porter by Liliana Cavani.
-Roger Ebert deemed the film as “Nazi chic,” while a film reviewer for the New York Times labeled it as “Nazi decadence.”
-After viewing the film, I immediately understood why it was so poorly received.
-The film is disturbing, to say the least.
+Their off-the-cuff remarks left me unsettled.
+I don’t want Blind Love to be misconstrued, much less lumped into the same category as Liliana Cavani's 1974 film The Night Porter, which Roger Ebert dismissed as “Nazi chic,” while a New York Times reviewer labeled it “Nazi decadence.”
+After watching the film, I understood the backlash.
+It’s disturbing, to say the least.

 Is love blinded by its own intoxication?